natalieagus/computationstructures/_fpga/fpga_3.md

 Create a new **constraint** file (at the osconstraint folder) and name it `custom` (or any other name that you want, as long as the extension is `.acf`) .

-<mark> **Important:** You are recommended to just have **one** constraint file.
-If you need the default I/O terminals on Alchitry Io, then copy over the contents of the other two acf files, `io.acf` and `alchitry.acf` and paste it to `custom.acf`, and delete the former two so you just simply have `custom.acf`.
-Delete all other `.acf` afterwards. </mark>
+<mark> Important: You are recommended to just have one constraint file.
+If you need the default I/O terminals on Alchitry Io, then copy over the contents of the other two acf files, <code>io.acf</code> and <code>alchitry.acf</code> and paste it to <code>custom.acf</code>, and delete the former two so you just simply have <code>custom.acf</code>.
+Delete ALL other <code>.acf</code> afterwards. </mark>

-<div class="redborder"> At this point if you build, chances are you will be met some eroror as such:
+<div class="redborder"> At this point if you build, chances are you will be met some error as such:
 <pre><code>ERROR: [DRC NSTD-1]
 Unspecified I/O Standard: N out of 57 logical ports use I/O standard (IOSTANDARD) value 'DEFAULT', instead of a user assigned specific value.
 This may cause I/O contention or incompatibility with the board power or connectivity affecting performance, ...